HumanCompatibleAI/nn-clustering-pytorch/README.md

 - There can only be one batch norm module between two linear transformations.

 For examples of networks that meet these specifications, see `src/train_model.py`.

-TODO: Write function to test whether network def complies with format.
-TODO: use torch.autograd.gradcheck to see if I'm calculating clust grad right